muhammadzeejah/VotePoll-AdminPanel/README.md

-# VotePoll-AdminPanel
-Our online voting system, backed by blockchain technology, revolutionizes the democratic process by ensuring security, transparency, and convenience.
-The system comprises three main components: a citizen registration interface, a user-friendly voting website, and a comprehensive admin panel.

--- Citizen registration:
-The citizen registration interface utilizes cutting-edge face recognition technology powered by face-api.js.
-This ensures accurate and secure registration of citizens, adding an extra layer of authentication and preventing duplicate registrations.

--- VotePoll-Website:
-Registered users can then access the voting website, where they can securely log in and cast their votes.
-The blockchain technology underlying the system guarantees tamper-proof and immutable records, ensuring the integrity and transparency of the voting process.
-This empowers citizens to participate in elections from the comfort of their own homes, enhancing accessibility and convenience.

--- VotePoll-AdminPanel:
+# VotePoll Admin Panel: Election Commission Interface

+## Description

-The admin panel serves as the central hub for election management.
-Administrators have full control over the system, with the ability to open elections, monitor real-time vote counts retrieved from the blockchain, and publish results securely.
-They can also effortlessly manage parties, candidates, and constituencies by adding, updating, deleting, and viewing relevant information.
-This streamlines administrative tasks and ensures accurate representation throughout the electoral process.
+The VotePoll Admin Panel serves as the central hub for election management, providing administrators with full control over the system.
+This interface is designed for the Election Commission to manage elections, monitor real-time vote counts retrieved from the blockchain, and securely publish election results.
+It streamlines administrative tasks by allowing the management of parties, candidates, constituencies, and other relevant information.

-With our online voting system, citizens can exercise their voting rights with confidence, knowing that their votes are securely stored on the blockchain.
-The face recognition-based registration process adds an extra layer of security, preventing fraudulent activities.
-Meanwhile, the admin panel empowers administrators to efficiently manage elections, ensuring transparency and facilitating informed decision-making.

-Experience the future of voting with our state-of-the-art online voting system backed by blockchain, providing a secure, user-friendly, and transparent platform for democratic participation.
+## Features

+- **Election Management:** Open and manage elections with ease, ensuring accurate representation throughout the electoral process.
+- **Real-Time Vote Counts:** Monitor real-time vote counts retrieved from the blockchain, enabling instant access to election progress.
+- **Secure Results Publishing:** Safely publish election results to maintain transparency and credibility.
+- **Party and Candidate Management:** Add, update, delete, and view parties, candidates, and constituencies effortlessly.
+- **User-Friendly Interface:** An intuitive and user-friendly interface for efficient election administration.
+- **Customization:** Built on the CoreUI Free React Admin Template, providing flexibility for customization and extension.

+## Getting Started

+1. Clone the repository.
+2. Install dependencies with `npm install`.
+3. Start the development server with `npm start`.
+4. Access the admin panel via `http://localhost:PORT`, where `PORT` is the configured port (default is 3000).

+## Dependencies

+- CoreUI Free React Admin Template
+- React
+- React DOM
+- React Router DOM
+- React Redux
+- Redux
+- Redux Thunk
+- Axios
+- Chart.js
+- Moment.js
+- Ethers.js
+- React Icons
+- Multiselect React Dropdown
+- React Paginate
+- React Toastify
+- Simplebar React
+- CoreUI React components and utilities

+## Scripts

+- `npm start`: Start the development server.
+- `npm build`: Build the production-ready application.

+## License

+- This project is licensed under the [MIT License](LICENSE).

+## Contact

+- For questions or support, please contact Muhammad Zeeja at muhammadzeejah1122@gmail.com.